in-toto/attestation/spec/predicates/deployment.md

 **Verification result**:
-- The attestation authentication verification succeeds, because the trusted root is authoritative for scope type "kubernetes.io/pod/namespace/v1" and "binaryauthorization.googleapis.com/policy_uri".
-The only required scope type is "binaryauthorization.googleapis.com/policy_uri" and is present in the attestation.
+- The attestation authentication verification succeeds, because the trusted root is authoritative for scope types "kubernetes.io/pod/namespace/v1" and "binaryauthorization.googleapis.com/policy_uri".The only required scope type is "binaryauthorization.googleapis.com/policy_uri" and is present in the attestation.
 - The scope match verification succeeds, because the namespace matches the environment and the "binaryauthorization.googleapis.com/policy_uri" value matches the configuration value "projects/foo/platforms/gke/policies/bar".